 3 - Straight Leg Raises - Simply trying to lift my straight leg up while flexing my quad...
 I need a dog leash to help on this one!

 4 - Heel Slide - Using the same dog leash as above to try and slide my heel towards my butt.
 This is SUPER hard right now because I can only bend my knee to about 85 degrees right now.

 5 - Heel Prop - Honestly the HARDEST thing to regain after ACL surgery is knee extension (which is the back bending of your knee).
 I just have to put my heel up on a roller and try to push my knee backwards towards the floor.
 I hate this exercise but know it makes all the difference

 Every race, no matter the distance, has its own high points and low points, victory days and injuries.

 Each week I will be posting the workouts I personally do in order to achieve my goals for my current marathon.

 Don't forget to check out the Running Recaps section where I reflect on how each week of training went.

-I talk about the parts that went well, and the days that may have required a little more motivation.
+I will be discussing the aspects of my training that went well, and the aspects that may have required a little more motivation.